 Year 2 (Intermediate): Instructor provided course material; Essential Urdu Dictionary by Timsal Masud

 Note: Textbooks are subject to change.
 Please confirm textbook with instructor or Project GO before purchasing.

 Elementary, Intermediate and Advanced Urdu are offered through the South Asia Summer Language Institute (SASLI) at the University of Wisconsin-Madison.
 Classes meet Monday through Friday, from 8:30 am -1 pm over the span of 8 weeks.
 Various additional activities are scheduled throughout the summer, from off-campus excursions, outdoor conversation tables by the lake, to ice cream socials, film and lecture series.
 On-campus housing is offered and highly encouraged.

 All Project GO programs provide funding for:

 The following costs will not be included in Project GO Funding: personal spending money, personal travel, costs for obtaining a passport, medication, and expenses for dependents.

 Please Note: Project GO participants planning to travel abroad MUST have a valid U.S. passport in their possession no later than 90 days before anticipated travel date.
 Many destinations require student visas, which take additional processing time.
 For further information, visit our FAQs.

 There are no language prerequisites for first year Urdu.
+Year 2 of Urdu requires two semesters of prior study and Year 3 Urdu requires four semesters of prior Urdu language study.
 All levels of Urdu are intensive and worth 8 college credits, covering two semesters of language study in one summer and focusing on speaking, listening, reading and writing.
 By the end of the course, students should be proficient enough at speaking, listening and reading to achieve ILR 1 or ILR 1+ depending on retention and prior language experience.